slaclab/central_node_engine/README.md

 	$ export CENTRAL_NODE_TEST_PORT 5566

+Important: in order to use the test port for receiving inputs the flag CXXFLAGS+=-DFW_ENABLED must be disabled/commented out in the defs.mak file.

 Once the test server is running the ./test/updateReceive.py script can be used to send input status, receive mitigation from the server and check against expected mitigation values.